This article was first published on 30 July 2020 and has been updated.

-Short for web-based seminars, webinars essentially refer to presentations or workshops that are hosted on the Internet.
-As business owners turn to digitise their trade, webinars and webcasts have become popular platforms that enable them to tap onto a wider audience.
+Short for web-based seminars, webinars essentially refer to presentations or workshops hosted on the Internet.
+As business owners turn to digitise their trade, webinars and webcasts become popular platforms to tap a wider audience base.

 Step 1: Choosing Between Live And Pre-Recorded Webinars

 While both have their pros and cons, the type of webinar you decide on should ultimately best fit your needs.

 For instance, recurring webinars can be pre-recorded to ensure consistency while maximising productivity.
 Pre-recorded webinars are also ideal if you’re looking to perfect the presentation – though a considerably higher amount of effort may be required.

 However, do note that pre-recorded webinars offer less adaptability in terms of presentation and aren’t the best option when presenting products or services with flexible natures e.g. price points.

 On the other hand, live recordings allow greater room for adaptability and tailored content for different audiences.
 They also allow greater levels of engagement, by allowing you to immediately address questions.
 Live webinars or live streaming has also become a popular way to conduct certain business, such as for e-commerce and influencer marketing.

 However, the quality of live webcasts is more susceptible to the environment – such as potential audio and connection issues – so be sure to test your setup and your crew’s proficiency throughly before hosting your webinar.

 This brings us to the next point – preparing your setup.

 While the front camera on your laptop, tablet or phone does the job, we recommend using a laptop when hosting a live webinar.
 The reasons are simple – the laptop allows you to refer to or take down notes during the session without having to toggle between devices.
 This also allows you to keep eye contact with your audience, to keep them engaged.